Lucid Dreaming is the scientifically proven ability to become conscious while dreaming - to "wake up" and take active

 One study showed a group of committed students were able to have their first lucid dream within 3-21 days on average.
 They were equipped with the right tutorials and practiced mindfully every day.
 You should aim to take a similar approach.

 This is a guide only.
 A minority may already possess the key skills and have their first lucid dream the same night they discover the concept.
-Others may take months to learn the skill, especially if you're only making a half-assed approach.
+Others may take months to learn the skill, especially if you're only making a half-baked approach.

 If you are struggling to have your first lucid dream, ask yourself: